 The EPNA 2016 was awarded to Dr. Cristina García Cáceres for her publication ‘Astrocytic Insulin Signaling Couples Brain Glucose Uptake with Nutrient Availability’ in the journal CELL (issue 166, pages 867–880).
 As she explained: ‘My work was focused on figure out how sugar gets into the brain which has been so far thought that was independent on blood insulin levels.
 Brain is the most sugar-demanding organ because its functionality is closely linked to glucose availability that depends on how efficient to get access to sugar.
 Our findings help to broad understanding of non-neuronal cells such astrocytes are therapeutic targets in regulating sugar transport into the brain.’

-At the 11th FENS Forum in Copenhagen the award ceremony was held as special lecture of ERA NET NEURON/Excellent Papers in Neuroscience entitled “Astrocytes co-regulate systemic metabolism in response to hormones and nutrients”.
+At the 11th FENS Forum in Berlin the award ceremony was held as special lecture of ERA NET NEURON/Excellent Papers in Neuroscience entitled “Astrocytes co-regulate systemic metabolism in response to hormones and nutrients”.
 The award emphasizes the importance of research into brain function and its diseases and will contribute to integrate the neuroscience research community.
 The award is designed as a form of support and encouragement for early-career researchers at the early stage of their career.

 Over 500 attendees witnessed the award ceremony when Dr. Cáceres detailed on the impressive neuroscientific findings.
 The lecture explained that insulin signaling in astrocytes mediates the transport of glucose into the brain regulating glucose-induced activation of Pro-opiomelanocortin (POMC) neurons in the hypothalamus.
 Hypothalamic insulin receptors in astrocytes regulate CNS and systemic glucose metabolism and astrocytic insulin receptors are required for proper glucose and insulin entry to the brain.